type-factory/type-factory/README.md

 ② We've created an “empty” constant which can be re-used throughout our code where needed.
 Of course, this constant is optional.

+③ We provide a message code with a default error message that will be used to create an `InvalidValueException` when the value being parsed doesn't meet the required criteria for a currency-code.
+Error messages can be localized by provide localized resource bundles.
+Consider defining all your message codes in a separate class.

-③ We create a static, immutable, threadsafe, type-parser using a builder.
+④ We create a static, immutable, threadsafe, type-parser using a builder.
 This type-parser will do the heavy lifting of parsing and/or cleaning a value so that a valid `CurrencyCode` can be created.

-④ We provide an error code with a default error message that will be used to create an `InvalidValueException` when the value being parsed doesn't meet the required criteria for a currency-code.
-Error messages can be localized by provide localized resource bundles.
-Consider defining all your error codes in a separate class.

 ⑤ We specify the characters that are acceptable for a currency-code.